MericD/Bitcoin-Transaction-Parser/README.md

 # Bitcoin-Transaction-Parser
-A python3 script that searches the blockchain and filters the transactions which contains an OP_RETURN field
+A python3 script that searches the Bitcoin blockchain and filters the transactions which contains an OP_RETURN field

-## Getting Started
+## Motivation
+This script was developed to analyze the op_return fields of bitcoin transactions on different contents an to find illegal activities.

 Attention: This project is developed with python 3 and can only be executed with python3!

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.